swyxio/swyxdotio/content/writing/technical/documentation-levels.md

 ## Brevity as a MetaFeature

-Docs don't linearly increase in quality with word count.
+- Docs don't linearly increase in quality with word count.
 You cannot hedge by throwing more words at a problem.
-Try to have your target user persona in mind and write specifically for them, only what they need and what they don't yet know they need but will.
-Use links and other UI options to branch out for other user types.
-Be very conscious of visual hierarchy - don't put irrelevant details, in-depth explanations, jokes and anecdotes where someone is looking to get quick hits.
-Code examples should be small yet useful - don't dump entire apps that would take more time to customize than it would be to write from scratch.
+- Try to have your target user persona in mind and write specifically for them, only what they need and what they are about to need.
+- Use links and other UI options to branch out for other user types.
+- Be very conscious of visual hierarchy - don't put irrelevant details, in-depth explanations, jokes and anecdotes where someone is looking to get quick hits.
+- Code examples should be small yet useful - don't dump entire apps that would take more time to customize than it would be to write from scratch.

 Here's [Tania Rascia](https://twitter.com/taniarascia/status/1222361724143226881):